newdeveloper137/nfl_web_scraping/README.md

-# NFl Web Scraping with Beautiful Soup
+# NFL Web Scraping with Beautiful Soup

 Web Scraping from NFL.com using beautifulsoup.